 If you’re a bit pressed for time but still want to get a lot out of the city, then spending 2 days in Tallinn is certainly an option.
 While you won’t have time to go for a day trip, it will allow you to spend time in the Old Town, explore Kalamaja and Telliskivi and also head to some museums should you wish.

-2 to 3 Days in Tallinn Itinerary
+2 to 3-Day Tallinn Itinerary

 Day 1 – Old Town, Kalamaja & Telliskivi